arcana-network/demo-app/README.md

 ## 🤝 Contributing

-We welcome all contributions to the Arcana Network Drive sample dApp from the community.
-Read our [contributing guide](https://github.com/arcana-network/license/blob/main/CONTRIBUTING.md) to learn about the our development process, how to propose bug fixes and improvements, and the code of conduct that we expect the participants to adhere to.
+We welcome all contributions to this public repository from the community.

+Read our [contributing guide](https://github.com/arcana-network/license/blob/main/CONTRIBUTING.md) to learn more about the our development process, how to propose bug fixes and improvements, and the code of conduct that we expect the participants to adhere to.

 ## ℹ️ License